 Before you file for a secondary disability, you do not have to be diagnosed with this condition.
 You will need to be able to show a formal diagnosis and medical treatment for this condition later in the claim for support.
 For example, if you are having symptoms of sleep apnea or your doctor orders a sleep study, you may consider filing this claim.

 If you feel you have a condition, seek treatment for this condition as soon as possible.
 Having these records and statements from your physician(s) will be a great leg up in creating the nexus letter mentioned earlier.
 Having this evidence prior to filing will give you the best chance of having your claim resolved as smoothly as possible.

-Be sure to let your attorney or representative know if you receive any new diagnosis from your doctor.
-There may be benefits you are not aware that your representative can assist you with.
+Be sure to let your attorney or disability benefits representative know if you receive any new diagnoses from your doctor.
+There may be benefits or secondary VA disability claims that you are not aware of which your representative can assist you with.

 Not all Secondary Conditions will Receive a Rating

 Oftentimes, because every person is different, someone will develop an illness that may be related to a service-connected disability, but the VA doesn’t award a secondary connection for it.
 This could be the case in such issues as depression caused by diabetes or sleep apnea caused by a spinal condition.

 Unless you have a nexus letter from your doctor that can convince the VA of the connection, it is rare that the VA awards secondary service connection for issues that are not normally associated with the service-connected issue.
 Sometimes, medical personnel can find new and emerging studies and journal articles that can support the connections which will help a claim.